-Helen Graham HouseJOIN OUR WAITING LIST
+Helen Graham HouseJOIN OUR WAITING LIST (SOAS ONLY)

 Helen Graham House is one of our most popular accommodation options for university students in London, with 24/7 single and twin rooms housed in a stunning period building.
 It offers safe, comfortable and affordable Bloomsbury student accommodation to both male and female students.
 Our contracts have flexible lengths and require no deposit.